tpoisot/ms_pop_networks/ms_pop.md

 perspective is well placed to open the door to novel predictive approaches integrating a range of key ecological mechanisms.
-Notably, we propose in **Box 2** that this approach facilitates the study of indirect interactions, for which predictive approaches have long been proved elusive [@tack_can_2011].
+Notably, we propose in **Box 2** that this approach facilitates the study of indirect interactions, for which predictive approaches have long proved elusive [@tack_can_2011].

-In a time where the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_road_2013], it is crucial not to underestimate the fact that these interactions are only poorly modeled as constant, but are ecological objects with a geographic variability of their own.
-Indeed, investigating the impact of species interactions on species distribution only makes sense under the implicit assumption that species interactions themselves vary over biogeographical scales.
-Models of species distributions will increase their predictive potential if they account for the variability of ecological interactions.
-In turn, tighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...], and the spatial variability of properties between existing ecosystems.
-By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and functioning vary with latitudinal gradients, is there information hidden in the co-occurrence or avoidance of species interactions, etc.
+In a time where the next generation of predictive biogeographic models will need to account for species interactions [@thuiller_road_2013], it is crucial not to underestimate the fact that these interactions are not only ill described as constants, but are ecological objects with a geographic variability of their own.
+Indeed, investigating the impact of species interactions on species distributions only makes sense under the implicit assumption that species interactions themselves vary over biogeographical scales.
+Models of species distributions will therefore increase their predictive potential if they account for the variability of ecological interactions.
+In turn, tighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...] and the spatial variability of properties between existing ecosystems.
+By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and function vary along latitudinal gradients, is there information hidden in the co-occurrence or avoidance of species interactions, etc.

 In this paper, we outline the mechanisms that are involved in the variability of species interactions over time, space, and environmental gradients.
 We